pehersto/ng/README.md

-# Neural Galerkin with Active Learning
+# Neural Galerkin with Active Learning for High-Dimensional Evolution Equations

-This code implements the Neural Galerkin scheme with Active Learning for high-dimensional evolution methods as described in:
+This code implements the Neural Galerkin scheme with Active Learning for high-dimensional evolution equations as described in:

 * Bruna, Peherstorfer, Vanden-Eijnden [Neural Galerkin Scheme with Active Learning for High-Dimensional Evolution Equations](tbd).